 The association between a Customer and a TN may be determined by means other than direct assignment from the OSP, e.g. “proof of possession of a TN”.

-TSPs verify the OSP is using a SHAKEN approved CA.
+TSPs verify the OSP is using an STI-CA approved by the PA.

-For calls signed by an OSP, a TSP verification service should not require the calling TN to be assigned to the OSP’s in order to generate a successful validation result.
+For calls signed by an OSP, a TSP verification service should not require the calling TN to be assigned to the OSP in order to generate a successful validation result.

 The OSPs reputation and continued membership in the SHAKEN ecosystem may be directly dependent on how rigorously they have applied the above principles within their local policies regarding Caller ID attestation.